 I don’t have a good title for this shit, but it’ll help you get clients.
 Rah.
 Rah.

-By the way, allow me to introduce you to Jose.
+Allow me to introduce you to Jose.

 Jose is my friend and Costa Rican empanada man who wakes up at 5am each morning, and then proceeds to make homemade empanadas with his wife, before loading them into coolers, and then spending the day from dusk ’til dawn hiking the beach and neighboring towns, selling his beef, chicken and cheese heaven (complete with homemade spicy sauce that will trump Frank’s, and you KNOW I don’t ever, ever diss Frank’s).